0xPoe/talks/slides.md

 </div>

 <!--
-Alright, let's get started!

-Thanks for joining me today.
+All right, let’s get started.
+Thank you for joining me today.

-Today I'm going to share with you some thoughts and tips on how we use Cargo to ship TiKV, a distributed transactional key-value database.
+Today, I’d like to share some thoughts and practical tips on how we use Cargo to ship TiKV, a distributed transactional key-value database.
 -->

 ---